-A Brief Look Back at Victorian Life and Death
+A Look Back at Victorian Death and Mourning Culture

 The ritualized acknowledgement of a death anniversary all began with the Victorians.
 It was a time when mourning was refined to an art, due in part to the extreme bereavement of Queen Victoria after the death of her husband, Prince Albert in 1861.
 Also, because of high mortality rates in Victorian England, she said, death and mourning became a way of life for survivors.
 For many, especially for the upper class Victorians, the cemetery was a focal point of activities related to mourning.